 Le prix de la CASCA pour service exceptionnel est remis à un individu qui a effectué des contributions de service soutenues qui ont renforcé la communauté astronomique canadienne et son impact régional, national et/ou international.
 Cela peut inclure, sans s’y limiter, des innovations dans l’éducation, la sensibilisation du public ou le support de centre de recherche ou d’outils utilisés par d’autres chercheurs.

+Le prix est decide par le conseil de direction.
 La procédure de nomination consiste à soumettre une lettre de soutien de une à deux pages au président de la CASCA indiquant les qualifications du candidat, son historique de service, et l’impact de ses activités de service – aussi bien sur le plan national qu’international.
+L’examen des candidatures débutera le 15 décembre.

 In alternate years, the CASCA Board has the honour to bestow the Executive Award for Outstanding Service “to an individual who has made sustained contributions in service that have strengthened the Canadian astronomical community and enhanced its impact regionally, nationally and/or internationally.”
-Dr. Greg Fahlman, of NRC Herzberg, is the recipient of the 2018 Executive Award.
+Dr. Michael Balogh, of the University of Waterloo, is the recipient of the 2020 Executive Award.

 |2016||Ralph Pudritz||For his distinguished career of scientific achievement and outstanding record of service to the astronomical community.
 Full Citation.|